amcmullen9291/Testing-Frameworks/best-test-framework/Notes.md

 To being program run 'node index.mjs' from the command line

 The Expect depdendency can take the place of manually inserting assertions along with the built in .toThrow function to throw errors.

+use Jest-circus for describe blocks.

+note: ONE TEST PER FILE!